anadomuta/challenge-own-portfolio/README.md

 The project was built following the instructions from the materials in the Skills Bootcamp in Front-End Web Development by edX.

+The pictures used throughout the page are from a personal trip to Tenerife.

 In addition, the following resources were used:
 1. [W3Schools - CSS Border Types](https://www.w3schools.com/css/css_border.asp)
 2. [Hex Color Codes](https://www.color-hex.com/)